Alternative Energy for a Cleaner World

 While some forms of modern alternative energies are really just new developments of long-existing and well established technologies, such as wind turbines for wind energy or water wheels for hydro energy, but other types of alternative energy are genuinely new such as nuclear, ethanol biofuels, and photovoltaics.

-Even if we had an unlimited supply of fossil fuels, using alternative energies is much better for the environment, the planet and human life generally.
+Even if we had an unlimited supply of fossil fuels, is alternative energy better for the environment, the planet and human life generally.
 The advantages of Alternative Energy is that it is renewable, sustainable or potentially sustainable, and environmentally benign.
 We often think of alternative energy technologies as “clean” or “green” because they produce very few if any pollutants.

 However, the disadvantages of alternative energy are their low density, higher initial investment costs and variability in its source requiring the need for energy storage or some form of alternative backup power such as a generator when the sun does not shine or the wind does not blow.